-- gS5 References to professional client in Rule rS28.1 include foreign lawyers and references to client in Rule rS28.3 include foreign clients. - gS6 If you are instructed to provide advocacy services in relation to court proceedings in England and Wales by a foreign lawyer or other professional client who does not have a right to conduct litigation pursuant to Rule rS28.1 and you are not authorised to conduct litigation yourself or you are otherwise not instructed to conduct the litigation in the particular matter, then you must: - .1 advise the foreign lawyer to take appropriate steps to instruct a solicitor or other authorised litigator to conduct the litigation and, if requested, take reasonable steps to assist the foreign lawyer to do so; - .2 cease to act and return your instructions if it appears to you that the foreign lawyer is not taking reasonable steps to instruct a solicitor or other authorised litigator to conduct the litigation; and - .3 not appear in court unless a solicitor or other authorised litigator has been instructed to conduct the litigation. - gS7 The public access and licensed access rules do not apply to BSB authorised bodies as their circumstances will vary considerably.
+- References to professional client in Rule S28.1 include foreign lawyers and references to client in Rule S28.3 include foreign clients. - gS6 If you are instructed to provide advocacy services in relation to court proceedings in England and Wales by a foreign lawyer or other professional client who does not have a right to conduct litigation pursuant to Rule S28.1 and you are not authorised to conduct litigation yourself or you are otherwise not instructed to conduct the litigation in the particular matter, then you must: - i advise the foreign lawyer to take appropriate steps to instruct a solicitor or other authorised litigator to conduct the litigation and, if requested, take reasonable steps to assist the foreign lawyer to do so; - :ii cease to act and return your instructions if it appears to you that the foreign lawyer is not taking reasonable steps to instruct a solicitor or other authorised litigator to conduct the litigation; and - .iii not appear in court unless a solicitor or other authorised litigator has been instructed to conduct the litigation. - The public access and licensed access rules do not apply to BSB authorised bodies as their circumstances will vary considerably.
 Nevertheless those rules provide guidance on best practice.
-In the case of a barrister, "suitably qualified and experienced to undertake public access work" will mean successful completion of the public access training required by the BSB or an exemption for the requirement to do the training.
-If you are a BSB authorised body, you will also need to have regard to relevant provisions in the Code of Conduct (Part 2 of this Handbook), especially C17, C21.vii, C21.viii and C22.
-You will therefore need to consider whether:
+If you are a BSB authorised body, you will also need to have regard to relevant provisions in the Code of Conduct (Part 2 of this Handbook), especially C17, C21.vii, C21.viii and C22 You will therefore need to consider whether: - i You have the necessary skills and experience to do the work, including, where relevant, the ability - :ii The employees who will be dealing with the client are either authorised to conduct litigation or entitled to do public access work or have had other relevant training and experience.; - it would be in the best interests of the client or of the interests of justice for the client to instruct a solicitor or other professional client if you are not able to provide such services

-- .1 You have the necessary skills and experience to do the work, including, where relevant, the ability to work with a vulnerable client; - .2 The employees who will be dealing with the client are either authorised to conduct litigation or entitled to do public access work or have had other relevant training and experience; - .3 it would be in the best interests of the client or of the interests of justice for the client to instruct a solicitor or other professional client if you are not able to provide such services; - .4 If the matter involves the conduct of litigation and you are not able or instructed to conduct litigation, whether the client will be able to undertake the tasks that you cannot perform for him; - .5 The client is clear about the services which you will and will not provide and any limitations on what you can do, and what will be expected of him; - .6 If you are not able to act in legal aid cases, the client is in a position to take an informed decision as to whether to seek legal aid or proceed with public access. - gS8 You will also need to ensure that you keep proper records. - rS29 Subject to Rule rS30, you must not in the course of your practice undertake the management, administration or general conduct of a client's affairs - rS30 Nothing in Rule rS29 prevents you from undertaking the management, administration or general conduct of a client's affairs where such work is foreign work performed by you at or from an office outside England and Wales which you have established or joined primarily for the purposes of carrying out that particular foreign work or foreign work in general.
+- .iv If the matter involves the conduct of litigation and you are not able or instructed to conduct litigation, whether the client will be able to undertake the tasks that you cannot perform for him; - .v The client is clear about the services which you will and will not provide and any limitations on what you can do, and what will be expected of him; - .vi If you are not able to act in legal aid cases, the client is in a position to take an informed decision as to whether to seek legal aid or proceed with public access. - gS8 You will also need to ensure that you keep proper records. - rS29 Subject to Rule S30, you must not in the course of your practice undertake the management, administration or general conduct of a client's affairs. - rS30 Nothing in Rule S29 prevents you from undertaking the management, administration or general conduct of a client's affairs where such work is foreign work performed by you at or from an office outside England and Wales which you have established or joined primarily for the purposes of carrying out that particular foreign work or foreign work in general.